Personalize Your Social Security Payout Strategy

 - One spouse or partner claims early while the other waits

-- A lower-earning spouse claims a spousal benefit (based on spouse’s earnings record) at or after full retirement age while deferring his or her own retirement benefit (only available to anyone born on or before May 1, 1950, from full retirement age through age 70)
+- A lower-earning spouse claims a spousal benefit at or after full retirement age while deferring his or her own retirement benefit (available only to anyone born on or before May 1, 1950, from full retirement age through age 70)

 Your claiming strategy may be as unique as your financial circumstances and retirement outlook.